621944283/621944283/README.md

 - 👋 Hi, I’m @621944283
-- 👀 I’m interested in python language and Fastapi framwork
+- 👀 I’m interested in python language and Fastapi framework
-- 🌱 I’m currently learning FASTAPI Framwork
+- 🌱 I’m currently learning FASTAPI Framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...